aandiron/woman-machine/README.md

 ## Compilation notes:
 * Use pandoc to compile .md into whatever format you like.
-* edited-for-lit version is a reformatted version for posting on Literotica.
+* literotica-version is a reformatted version for posting on Literotica.

 ## License:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International